RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 }
 ~~~

 "userParametersPerDevice" can have multiple objects.
-For each object (e.g."mediaplayer"), displayName, value and description are reflected on the ProxyHub Web Interface like the following:
+For each object (e.g."mediaplayer"), displayName, value and description show on the Web UIs of ARTIK Cloud Proxy Hub.
+The following UI example match the values in the above json example:
 ![Proxy Hub user device parameter](../img/mediaplayer_userDevParam.png)

-The JavaScript code can access device's user parameters via proxyDeviceInfo.userParametersPerDevice object as the following example:
+The JavaScript code can access device's user parameters via "proxyDeviceInfo.userParametersPerDevice" object as shown below:
 ~~~ javascript
  var player = proxyDeviceInfo.userParametersPerDevice.mediaplayer.value
 ~~~

 ## Logging

-To log, include the logging module and create an logger object as following:
+To log, include the logging module and create an logger object in the JavaScript code:
 ~~~ javascript
 var ProxyHubLogger = require('../../lib/proxy-hub-logger.js')
 logger = ProxyHubLogger(<name display in log>, <config file of the proxy>)
 ~~~

-In config.json, you can specify the logging level and the log file name.
-If you do not specify a filename, the logs will be displayed on your terminal.
+**In the root level config.json (not the config.json for each proxy)**, you can specify the logging level(debug, warn, or error) and a log file name.
+If you do not specify "filename", the logs are displayed on your terminal.

 ~~~ json
 "log": {